sacharja-at/canopen/README.md

 canopen, however, will allow you to load any single configuration file only once.
 This is first and foremost to prevent looping calls, but also to stop me from getting too weird in my configurations.

 ## Bugs
 I started this project (at least in this form, which is a completely new script) literally two days ago before I uploaded it today.
-But I take it that the mechanism about displaying messenges is really not clean, as are many other things.
+A lot of things are really not clean.
 See the disclaimer at the top of this file.